ROS-Force/NavCAM-Contest/installation/README.md

     make
     sudo make install

-and you should be done
+and you should be done!

-## TensorFlow

-# Other packages